Ohio Bankruptcy Means Test is a list of frequently asked questions our client ask when filing for bankruptcy in the State of Ohio.

 Again, I hate to sound like a lawyer, but what’s best for you really does depend on what you need (sometimes different from what you “think” you need).

-There is no one-size-fits-all analysis that can be done and there is no universal goal of trying to avoid or pass the means test that will result in the best solution to your problems.
+There is no one-size-fits-all analysis that can be done and there is no universal goal of trying to avoid or pass the Ohio Bankruptcy Means Test that will result in the best solution to your problems.

 Chapter 7 is not the “holy grail” of debt relief, and is not the best answer to every situation.